itsddpanda/CASscanner/README.md

 If all 3 are provided now, you can Launch the app or

 ### 2 to 4 Remaining steps
-Rest keep on selecting the next step and you should be ok.
+Rest of the steps - keep on selecting the next step (2,3 and 4) in order and you should be ok.